7 Ways to Prevent Blisters on Your Feet from Walking

 6. Change Actions When Feeling Irritation

-7. Follow Proper Care Tips When Done Exercising
+7. Follow Proper Care Tips After Exercising

 When it comes to the protection of your feet to help avoid the development of blisters, a lot of the work needs to be done to ensure your feet are properly prepared for your walk or run.
-However, there are also habits you can follow that after you are done exercising that can help you avoid the accumulation of blisters.
+However, there are also habits you can follow after you are done exercising that can help you avoid the accumulation of blisters.

 Final Thoughts on Ways to Prevent Blisters on Your Feet